 Changing such strong and powerful symptoms takes time and that’s not really what letting go is about.
 These symptoms are like the bruises from the marble.
 We need to nurture them and let them heal over weeks or months or years.

 When we’re not completely overwhelmed, that’s when we can do the work of letting go.
-We can choose to say no to toxic relationships, walk away from a bad partnership, move to a new location, go to therapy, book a life coaching session, or read books to help us find strategies that will help us let go.
+We can choose to say no to toxic relationships, walk away from a bad partnership, move to a new location, go to therapy, or read books to help us find strategies that will help us let go.

 Expect to Be Uncomfortable